 District of Columbia

-As a result, the first medical marijuana sale didn’t take place until 2009, when Congress lifted a ban on Washington DC’s medical cannabis initiative.
+As a result, the first medical marijuana sale didn’t take place until 2013, after Congress lifted the amendment banning Washington, D.C.’s medical cannabis initiative.

 The District of Columbia Department of Health (DCDOH) is the regulatory agency overseeing the medical cannabis program.